EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 ^
 **\-\-band[~options]**
 : tells **lmf**{: style="color: blue"} to generate energy bands instead of making a self-consistent calculation.
-The energy bands (or energy levels) can be generated at specified k-points in one of three formats.
+The energy bands (or energy levels) can be generated at specified k-points in one of three formats, or [modes](/docs/input/data_format/#file-formats-for-k-point-lists).

-   + [Symmetry line mode](/docs/input/data_format/#file-formats-for-k-point-lists) (default) is designed for plotting energy bands along symmetry lines.
+   + [Symmetry line mode](/docs/input/data_format/#symmetrylinemode) (default) is designed for plotting energy bands along symmetry lines.
 In this case <i>k</i>-points are specifed by a sequences of lines with start and end points.
 The output is a bands file in a
      [special format](/docs/misc/plbnds/examples) that **plbnds**{: style="color: blue"} is [designed to read](/docs/misc/plbnds).
-   + The [list mode](/docs/input/data_format/#list-mode) is a general purpose mode to be used when energy levels are sought at some arbitrary set of <i>k</i>-points, specified by the user.
+   + The [list mode](/docs/input/data_format/#listmode) is a general purpose mode to be used when energy levels are sought at some arbitrary set of <i>k</i>-points, specified by the user.
 Data is written in a [standard Questaal format](/docs/input/data_format/#standard-data-formats-for-2d-arrays) with k-points followed by eigenvalues.
    + The [mesh mode](/docs/input/data_format/#contourmode) is a mode that generates states on a uniform mesh of <i>k</i>-points in a plane.
 Its